MetPX/sarracenia/doc/sr_watch.1.rst

 The **url** option sets the protocol, credentials, host and port under which the product can be fetched.

-The AMQP announcememet is made of the tree fields, the announcement time, this **url** value and the given **path** to which was withdrawn the *post_base_dir* if necessary.
+The post body contains three fields: the announcement time, this **base_url** value and the **path**, relative from *post_base_dir*, if necessary.

-If the concatenation of the two last fields of the announcement that defines what the subscribers will use to download the product.
+The concatenation of the two last fields of the post gives the complete URL subscribers use to download the file.

 **[-sum|--sum <string>]**